Faizalimam990/Codify-A-learning-Management-System/README.md

-# Learning Management System (LMS) - Flask
+#Codify - A Modern Learning Management System

-## 📌 Project Overview
+## 📌 Project Overview.
-This is a full-featured Learning Management System (LMS) built using Flask.
-It allows users to sign in, enroll in courses, watch video lessons, take quizzes, and receive certificates upon successful completion.
-The admin panel provides complete control over quizzes, lessons, courses, and blogs.
+Codify is a feature-rich Learning Management System designed to provide an intuitive and engaging platform for both learners and educators.
+With Codify, users can easily enroll in courses, take quizzes, and earn certificates upon completion.
+The platform also enables learners to stay up-to-date with the latest trends and insights through blogs and interactive video lectures.

 ## 🎬 Video Overview
 https://github.com/user-attachments/assets/f7da555a-3e23-4ea1-b889-4eab07091f66